djordjijeK/taskflow/README.md

     results = process_files(files)
 ```

-When running this example, you'll see log messages showing how tasks are executed in parallel while maintaining the correct dependency order.
+When you run this example, you'll see log messages demonstrating how tasks are executed in parallel while adhering to the correct dependency order.
-The framework ensures that each file's processing task only starts after its reading task completes, and compression begins only after processing finishes.
+The framework ensures that each file's processing task starts only after its reading task is completed, and compression begins only after the processing is finished.